 Meet Eleanor - one of our amazing textile artists.
-An eager knitter and embroidery lover, Eleanor creates vibrant pieces full of character and isn’t afraid to experiment with textile design.
+An eager knitter and embroidery lover, Ezzy creates vibrant pieces full of character and isn’t afraid to experiment with textile design.
 She's been teaching embroidery, knitting and crochet for London Craft Club since 2017 and has encyclopedic knowledge of all thing thread and yarn.

 We chatted the other day about her experiences running workshops and giant lobsters (read on for more info!), here is a snippet of our conversation: